- Why invest in ETFs?

-You can see how an ETF is performing by looking at its Net Asset Value (NAV) compared to its price.
+Looking at its NAV compared to its unit price, you can see how an ETF performs.
 The NAV is the value of its underlying assets.

-An AP buys assets and then exchanges them with the ETF for units in it.
+Creation: An AP buys assets and then exchanges them with the ETF for units.
 These units can then be traded on the ASX.
 This process is called creation.

-If the ETF is trading on the ASX for a higher price than the NAV of its assets, it's trading at a premium.
-To bring the ETF price in line with its NAV, the AP can purchase assets and sell them to the ETF in exchange for more units.
-This is creation and increases the number of units available for sale, bringing the price down until it’s equal to the ETF.
+Creation when units trade at a premium: If the ETF is trading on the ASX for a higher price than its NAV, it's trading at a premium.
+The AP can purchase assets and sell them to the ETF in exchange for more units to bring the ETF price in line with its NAV.
+This increases the number of units available for sale, bringing the ETF's price down in line with the fund's NAV.

-The process of redemption reduces the number of ETF shares in the market.
-This happens when the AP buys shares in the ETF on the ASX and sells them to the ETF.
-In return, they get the individual assets which they can trade.
+Redemption: The redemption process reduces the number of ETF units in the market.
+This happens when the AP buys units in the ETF on the ASX and sells them to the ETF.
+In return, they get the individual assets, which they can then trade.

-An AP may use redemption as a way to increase the value of the shares in an ETF if they're trading at a discount.
-By purchasing shares in the ETF, the AP is reducing the number of shares on the market, which will increase the price per share.
+Redemption when units trade at a discount: An AP might use redemption to increase the value of the units in an ETF if they're trading at a discount (in other words, when units in the ETF are trading for a lower price than its NAV).
+By purchasing units in the ETF, the AP is reducing the number of units on the market.
+This reduction in supply should cause the price per unit to increase.

 The bottom line